A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Kathy serves as university director, strategy & engagement, at Yale University.
+Kathy serves as the university executive director of corporate strategy & engagement at Yale University.
 She brings more than 20 years of experience in industry partnerships, university-based research, cross-cultural project management, training and development, and fundraising.
 Her professional experience has been largely spent in academia building and sustaining effective multi-sector partnerships with lasting impact on the development of corporate policy, curriculum, research, and public policy.

-Previously as director, global partnerships for the Shared Value Initiative, a multi-stakeholder effort that aims to drive adoption and improve implementation of shared value strategies among leading companies, civil society, and government organizations, Kathy launched the Shared Value in Perspective Series to explore the ‘living adaption’ of the shared value strategy around the world.
+Previously, as director of global partnerships for the Shared Value Initiative, a multi-stakeholder effort that aims to drive adoption and improve implementation of shared value strategies among leading companies, civil society, and government organizations, Kathy launched the Shared Value in Perspective series to explore the ‘living adaption’ of the shared value strategy around the world.
 Lead partners included Nestle, Novartis, Enel, and G.E.

 Kathy is married with three adult children.
 She and her husband enjoy traveling, spending time cooking with family, and Bikram Yoga.
 Kathy earned her bachelor’s degree in marketing from the University of Massachusetts and her master’s degree in business administration from Bentley University.